MRtrix3/mrtrix3/docs/reference/commands/mrtransform.rst

 DW gradient table import options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-grad file** Provide the diffusion-weighted gradient scheme used in the acquisition in a text file.
-This should be supplied as a 4xN text file with each line is in the format [ X Y Z b ], where [ X Y Z ] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
+This should be supplied as a 4xN text file with each line in the format [ X Y Z b ], where [ X Y Z ] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
 If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.

 -  **-fslgrad bvecs bvals** Provide the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format files.
 If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.